lillem4n/pwrpln_auth-api/README.md

 Run integration tests (Requires migrated database and started API): `docker-compose run --rm tests`

+## Deploy a new version

+Everytime a push is done, tests are ran on [Drone](https://drone.larvit.se/pwrpln/auth-api).
+To deploy a new version to [Dockerhub](https://hub.docker.com/repository/docker/lilleman/auth-api), create a new tag (USE SEMVER!!!).

 ## Some useful cURLs

 Obtain an admin GWT: `curl -d '"api-key-goes-here"' -H "Content-Type: application/json" -i http://localhost:4000/auth/api-key`